sdarlington/SDCloudUserDefaults/README.md

 want mirrored in iCloud.
 Best to also register for notifications when the app launches or you might lose updates.

+Note: By popular request I have enabled OS X support in the CocoaPods configuration.
+This _should_ work but I have not been able to test it.
+Please let me know if you get it working.
+Patches are welcomed if changes are required.

 # Adding to your project

 There are three ways of adding `SDCloudUserDefaults` to your project: